TuralSuleymani/PJFormValidator/README.md

 # (PJFormValidator)Pure Javascript Form Validator

-PJFormValidator allows you to validator any Html Forms.
+PJFormValidator allows you to validator any HTML Forms.

 ### How to use